KargJonas/modular/README.md

 <hr>

 # Components:
+A component is a compact, self-containing unit.

-A component could be a method, an element, an array of methods, strings, arrays, ... whatever.
+A component could be a function, an element, an array of functions, strings, arrays, ... whatever.
 It's your choice.

 A good practice however would be to put major parts of your page into functions.
-For example, you could put the topbar of a page into a Function:
+For example the topbar:

 ```js
 // This is your topbar
 function Topbar() {